Do you have to have an academic level to join STEM? Do you have to know all the choices before you start?

 I would like to know more about academies.
 For example, do we get to sample them?
 Is it first in best dressed?

 Since the introduction of Academies at Hastings Secondary College, teachers and students from Academies visit each primary school, early term 3 in a Stage assembly.
 We explain each Academy in detail and bring some of the work and projects they have completed.
 Brochures and applications are distributed to every child enrolling at our College.
-We are currently investigating innovative yet practical ways to showcase our Academies and possibly offer sample lessons in 2018.
+We are currently investigating innovative yet practical ways to showcase our Academies and possibly offer sample lessons.

 You can access further information through brochures in the enrolment packs distributed at College Connect or by your class teacher/school.
 They are available electronically on our website under academies.